Funding Your Trades Account Types and Drawdown

 Funded Trading Programs (Prop Firm Accounts)

-Funded trading programs, sometimes referred to as prop trading accounts, have revolutionized the market in recent years by enabling traders to access substantial cash without having to risk their own money.
+Funded trading programs, also known as prop trading accounts, have revolutionized the market in recent years by enabling traders to access substantial capital without risking their own money.
 This is how they usually operate:

 Innovative Funding Solutions